 The goal of the IACUC 101™ Series programs is to deliver affordable, quality basic and advanced educational programs that:

-Since 1998, almost 15,000 people have attended IACUC 101™ Series programs.
+Since 1998, over 15,000 people have attended IACUC 101™ Series programs.
 Core faculty consists of nationally recognized subject experts in the field of animal research compliance and derive from and/or provide consulting services to academic institutions, pharmaceutical companies, research animal breeders, biotechs, contract research organizations, non-profit research organizations, hospitals, and government agencies that engage in or support animal research programs in the United States.
 In addition, all programs include at least one expert each from NIH OLAW (e.g. Office Director; Directors of Division of Compliance Oversight, Division of Assurances, or Division of Policy and Education; or Animal Welfare Program Specialists), USDA Animal Care (e.g. Eastern Regional and Western Regional Directors; Supervisory Veterinary Medical Officers; Supervisory Animal Care Specialists) and AAALAC (Executive and Senior Directors, and Council Members).

 Target audiences derive from biomedical research entitles that use animals in research, teaching and testing.
 They include Institutional Officials, other administrative leadership, IACUC members, IACUC administrative staff, animal research investigators, veterinary personal including veterinarians and technicians, animal care staff, animal use trainers, post-approval monitors, biosafety and occupational safety experts, information specialists, etc. The vast majority of attendees derive from institutions that are PHS-Assured, USDA-regulated, or AAALAC-accredited status or various combinations of the three.